AwsOperations/Kubernetes/README.md

 - Installation of Jenkins server
 - Implementation of Client VPN end point
 - Centralized logging with EFK and EKS clusters
+- Centralized logging with Cloudwatch and EKS clusters